Use CTRL and scroll up to zoom in the map

 Joseph Putnam House / General Israel Putnam House

 431 Maple Street, southeast portion of cloverleaf intersection of Route 1 and Route 62.

 17-year-old Mary Walcott was one of the initial quartet of girls to exhibit signs of affliction in early 1692.
 Living just a few hundred years north of the parsonage, Mary became afflicted in March of 1692 and remained a principle accuser throughout the trials.

-485R Maple Street, located at the end of a small asphalt path which begins at the entrance road to the Massachusetts Department of Public Works on Route 62, just west of its intersection with Route 1.
+485R Maple Street, located at the end of a small asphalt path next to the Massachusetts State Police Barracks on Route 62, just west of its intersection with Route 1.
 This is a private cemetery.

 Rebecca Nurse Homestead